Pagedale swears in Mayor Ernest ‘E.G.’ Shields

-“I hope more people show up at City Hall,” Millett said to a crowd of about 60 in the municipal park across the street from Pagedale City Hall.
+“I hope more people show up at City Hall,” Millett said to a crowd of about 60 in the municipal park across the street from Pagedale City Hall on Thursday, June 25.
 “Your being there makes a difference in how things go down.
 This is your city.”

 Like Millett, Shields called for civic engagement.
 He mocked what he called “living room revolutionaries” who “sit in their living rooms talking about what is wrong and how corrupt things are, yet do nothing.”